YukiyamaShizuka/SPONSOR/README.md

 If you believe in:

-- Open system design
+- System architectures without hidden behavior
-- Deterministic computing
+- Languages that do not lie to the user
-- Architectures that prioritize clarity over convenience
+- Clean, deterministic foundations for AI and OS development

-Then your sponsorship — however small — directly contributes to a future where **users once again understand and trust the machines they use**.
+Then your sponsorship — even symbolic — directly contributes to a future where **users, developers, and machines share the same observable truth**.

 ---